Greece in the Eurovision Song Contest 2018: Cancelled national final plans

-On 1 October 2017, the ERT announced that they would be selecting their performer and song through a national final.
+On 1 October 2017, the ERT announced that it would be selecting its performer and song through a national final.
 A submission period was opened in early October 2017, where record labels were able to submit their proposed artists and composers until 20 October, a deadline which was later extended by one week to 27 October.
 Artists were required to be signed to record labels, while songs had to be performed in the Greek language and contain a native sound.
 If a suitable number of high quality entries were received, the broadcaster then planned to have the ultimate choice determined solely by a public vote.
 An eight-member artistic committee reviewed the entries and consisted of Anastasios Symeonidis (chairperson), Petros Dourdoubakis (songwriter and radio producer), Dimitris Ktistakis (conductor), Alexis Kostas, Mihalis Messinis (composer), Andreas Pylarinos (conductor), Giannis Spyropoulos (orchestrator) and Tsaras Pantazis (radio producer).

 Twenty entries were received by the submission deadline and the artistic committee selected five candidate entries to participate in the national final.
 These participants were announced on 8 November 2017.
 A week later on 14 November, "Idio tempo" performed by Duo Fina and "Baila jazz" performed by Tony Vlahos were disqualified from the national final as their songs did not contain a native sound.
 At this point, ERT continued to pursue a national final where the three remaining entries were to compete.
 The event was scheduled to take place on 22 February 2018 and be hosted by Panagiotis Kountouras and Nikos Pitanios.
 Each entrant would perform live with the winner selected exclusively by a public vote.
 As announced, the three record labels would also need to guarantee €90,000 to cover the expenses of the participation if their candidate was chosen.